 Once a fortified tower built for anti-aircraft guns during World War II, today the Flak Tower III – situated in Humboldthain Park – is an unlikely (and peaceful) viewing platform.
 Besides the historic tower, the leafy park itself boasts a water garden, rose garden, grassy lawns and even a swimming pool.

 Located in Berlin’s Gesundbrunnen district, Flak Tower III, now covered in graffiti, offers a chance to embark on a mini work-out thanks to its 150+ steps.
-The views are understated, but the history and leafy locale makes it an interesting option for a viewpoint in Berlin.
+The views are understated, but the history and leafy locale makes it an interesting option for a Berlin viewpoint.

 Located at Hochstraße 5, 13357 Berlin.
 Closest Sbahn or Ubahn: S & U Gesundbrunnen.